subbuadd/asNode/README.md

 # asNode
 # Create a sphere in the scene

-#To convert the selected sphere into asNOde
+#To convert the selected sphere into asNode\n
 n =nselected()[0]

-#_ Rename sphere using asNode as 'asNode'
+#_ Rename sphere using asNode as 'asNode'\n
 n.rename('asNode')

 #_ Translate the sphere 1 unit in 'Y' axis